ejfdezrdgz/suricata-sender/README.md

 * Could I have made it not require the "-z"?
 I guess, but I couldn't care enough.
 If you do care enough, edit the script, it's not that difficult.
 You can do a pull request too if you want.

 # Thanks to
-@cvandeplas for the original script
+[cvandeplas](https://github.com/cvandeplas) for the original script